fundamentalailab/fundamentalailab.github.io/_pages/about.md

 ---

 Welcome!
 We are the Fundamental AI research Lab (FunAI Lab) at the [University of Technology Nuremberg (UTN)](https://www.utn.de/), directed by [Prof. Dr. Yuki M. Asano](https://yukimasano.github.io/).
-We conduct fundamental AI research with high impact.
 We develop core technologies of current Foundation Models:
 * Self-supervised learning
 * Vision-language and multimodal learning
 * LLM reasoning and planning
 * Post-pretraining and instruction tuning

 We put the _fun_ into fundamental research.